devnotsoprogrammer/robo-ken/README.md

   - `nodemon`: 3.1.9

 ## License
-This project is licensed under the Apache License 2.0.
+This project is licensed under the MIT.
 See the [LICENSE](LICENSE) file for details.

 ## Contributing
 We welcome contributions!
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.